 The Board understands the importance of maintaining a sound and practical system of risk oversight and management and internal control.

-Ultimate responsibility for risk management rests with the Board, however the Audit and Risk Committee is tasked with responsibility to ensure all areas of risk relevant to the Company are managed appropriately.
-The
+Ultimate responsibility for risk management rests with the Board, however the Audit and Risk Committee (ARC) is tasked with responsibility to ensure all areas of risk relevant to the Company are managed appropriately.
+The ARC's formal Charter, which complies with the ASX Principles and Recommendations, can be found on the Company's website here.
+Details around the members, chair, qualifications and meetings held by the ARC are disclosed under Recommendation 4.1.
+The specific responsibilities of the ARC relevant to management of risk as set out in the Charter include reviewing and reporting to the Board that:

-Version: Approver: Approval Date: 1.0 Page 23 of 29 Board of Directors 21 August 2020

-PRINCIPLE 7: RECOGNISE AND MANAGE RISK (CONTINUED)

-Recommendation 7.1: the Board of the listed entity should (a) have a committee to oversee risk (i) of at least three members a majority independent and (ii) is chaired by an independent Director; and disclose the charter, the relevant qualifications and experience of each member of the committee and the number of times the committee met during the reporting period (Continued)

-Audit and Risk Committee's formal Charter, which complies with the ASX Principles and Recommendations, can be found on the Company's website here.

-Details around the members, chair, qualifications and meetings held by the Audit and Risk Committee are disclosed under Recommendation 4.1.

-The specific responsibilities of the Audit and Risk Committee relevant to management of risk as set out in the Charter include reviewing and reporting to the Board that: